Gottiee/rainfall/level04/walkthrough.md

 ## Write larger data

-In asm we see that the program compare $eax with 0x1025544 wich equal 16930116 in decimal.
+In asm we see that the program compare $eax with 0x1025544 which equal 16930116 in decimal.

 It will take a day if we decide print the padding with this value, we can eazely split the value.